-Students who have earned a Saybrook MS in Mind-Body Medicine, or the MS in Integrative and Functional Nutrition, and who are admitted into the doctoral degree in Applied Psychophysiology, can generally transfer all master's degree credits that match either a required course or an elective in the PhD program.
-The exact amount depends on which master's degree the student has completed, and which PhD specialization the student selects.
+Students who have earned a Saybrook M.S.
+Mind-Body Medicine, or the M.S.
+Integrative and Functional Nutrition, and who are admitted into the doctoral degree in Applied Psychophysiology, can generally transfer all master's degree credits that match either a required course or an elective in the Ph.D. program.
+The exact amount depends on which master's degree the student has completed, and which Ph.D. specialization the student selects.
 These students must fulfill the doctoral degree requirements not completed at the master's level, including the remaining required courses and the dissertation or project.

-For further information on admission into the PhD in Applied Psychophysiology program after completion of a master's degree at Saybrook University, contact the Applied Psychophysiology Department Chair.
+For further information on admission into the Ph.D.
+Applied Psychophysiology program after completion of a master's degree at Saybrook University, contact the Applied Psychophysiology Department Chair.